 In the example, the identifier s is bound to the value x with type string.

-If the pattern input has type tyin, pattern checking uses the same conditions as both a dynamic type-test expression e :? type and a dynamic coercion expression e :?> type where e has type tyin, An error occurs if type cannot be statically determined to be a subtype of type of the pattern input.
+If the pattern input has type tyin, pattern checking uses the same conditions as both a dynamic type-test expression e :? type and a dynamic coercion expression e :?> type where e has type tyin, An error occurs if type cannot be statically determined to be a subtype the type of the pattern input.
 A warning occurs if the type test will always succeed based on type and the static type of the pattern input.

 A warning is issued if an expression contains a redundant dynamic type-test pattern, after any coercion is applied.
 For example: